1986–87 AEK Athens F.C. season: Overview

 In the Cup, AEK exceeded the obstacle of Olympiacos Volos in the first round, but were eliminated at the next round by Panionios at the extra time.
 Fafié was fired in December and would take over the bench of the only team he ever won at home.
-Furthermore in another game of fate for the AEK, they were defeated by their former coach in the game of the second round at Ioannina.
+Furthermore in another game of fate for the AEK, they were defeated by their former manager in the game of the second round at Ioannina.

 In one of the worst choices in his presidency, Zafiropoulos entrusted the technical leadership of AEK to Nikos Alefantos.
 In the winter transfer window they were strengthened with Rajko Janjanin, from OFI.
 At the same time, however, Esterházy left for Panathinaikos and Ballis returned to Aris.
 The team continued their instability in their performances until the end of one of the worst seasons in their history.
 The fans were running out of patience for a long time and found the opportunity to break out on 11 April, in the home game against Apollon Kalamarias.
-The match was at the 80th minute and AEK were ahead by 2–0, when Alefantos provocatively subbed off Thomas Mavros, who had returned after many months of injury, resulting in the fans turning against the coach and the president.
+The match was at the 80th minute and AEK were ahead by 2–0, when Alefantos provocatively subbed off Thomas Mavros, who had returned after many months of injury, resulting in the supporters turning against the manager and the president.
 In the press conference of the match, Alefantos spoke out against Mavros, considering him "finished" as a footballer.
 All that in combination with the unjustified tolerance of the administration, led to the departure of Mavros from the team as a result of which that would be his final match at AEK.
-Shortly after, Alefantos was sacked and AEK finished the season with Nikos Christidis as an interim coach.
-In the last 3 games of the league, AEK did compete along with 11 other clubs in the strike declared by the Footballers' Union.
+Shortly after, Alefantos was sacked and AEK finished the season with Nikos Christidis as an interim manager.
+In the last three matchdays of the league, AEK did compete along with 11 other clubs in the strike declared by the Footballers' Union.
 The result of their participation in the strike was the deduction of 6 points, which in the end did not affect the final standings.
 Eventually, AEK finished at the 7th place, 30 points behind the champions Olympiacos.
-Theologis Papadopoulos, Stelios Manolas and Jim Patikas were the players whose performances stood out, in a very bad season for the team.
+Theologis Papadopoulos, Stelios Manolas and Jim Patikas were the players whose performances stood out, in a very bad season for the club.